Cycling74/rnbo.example.juce/CUSTOM_UI.md

     WebToggleButtonParameterAttachment _automateAttachment;
 ```

 These attachments create a bidirectional attachment between the relay and the Audio Parameters themselves.
-In the `SinglePageBrowser` constructor, we initialize these with both the relays as well as the parameters.
+In the `SinglePageBrowser` constructor, we initialize these with both the relays and the parameters.

 ```cpp
 static juce::RangedAudioParameter&